Robust Path-following for Keplerian Orbits: Main Results

-It is widely known that the main drawback of the sliding mode is its discontinuous control input, which in many practical applications lead to chattering.
-This can be easily dealt with by allowing the system to converge to a boundary around the sliding surface, at the expanse of a little performance, as extensively documented in the literature \cite{slotine1991applied,utkin2017sliding}.
-The most common approach is to substitute the sign function by the saturation function:
+It is widely known that the main drawback of the sliding mode is its discontinuous control input, which in many practical applications leads to chattering.
+That can be quickly dealt with by allowing the system to converge to a boundary around the sliding surface, at the expanse of a bit of performance, as extensively documented in the literature \cite{slotine1991applied,utkin2017sliding}.
+The most common approach is to substitute the sign function with the saturation function:

 In this way, we can replace the $\text{sgn}(\vec{s})$ in Eq. \ref{eq:control_theo2} by $\text{sat}(\vec{s},\vec{\Phi})$, representing the saturation function of Eq. \ref{eq:sat} taken in each component of $\vec{s}$ for the corresponding component of $\vec{\Phi}$.